Can we use heavy nuclei to detect relic neutrinos?: Quantum mechanics of -interaction and crude estimate of neutrino capture

 However, unlike the isotopes listed in Table~\ref{tab:delta}, the theoretical values of the $\delta$ factors for $\Tm$ and $\Sm$ are not known.
 This is because both isotopes have a rather peculiar structure of the matrix element~\eqref{eq:matrix_element}, as explained in the following paragraph.

-For purely illustrative purposes we neglect the effect of the Coulomb attraction between the $\beta$-electron and the daughter nucleus, bearing in mind that in practice such an approximation may result in significant inaccuracy.
-We recall that the function $J^\mu_{\text{nuclear}}(\bm r)$ is mainly localized inside the nucleus $r<R,$ and decays rapidly with increasing $r$ for $r>R.$ Here $R=A^{1/3} \times \unit[1.2]\times 10^{-13} \ \text{cm}$ is the radius of the nucleus.
-Since the typical lepton momentum is on the order $\unit[1]{MeV}\ll R^{-1}$, one can expand the matrix elements and the sum $\sum |\mathcal M_{\text{if}}|^2$ as a series in small parameters $p_{e/\nu} R \ll 1$\footnote{If Coulomb attraction is taken into account, the constants in this expansion get multiplied by correction factors $F_i(p_e)$, which do not depend on unknown nuclear physics and can be computed explicitly. }
+We follow the general formalism presented in~\cite{Behrens:1971rbq, ElectronWaveFunctions}, see also \cite{Mougeot:2015bva} for a modern review.
+For purely illustrative purposes, we neglect the effect of the Coulomb attraction between the $\beta$-electron and the daughter nucleus, bearing in mind that in practice such an approximation may result in significant inaccuracy.
+We recall that the function $J^\mu_{\text{nuclear}}(\bm r)$ is mainly localized inside the nucleus $r<R,$ and decays rapidly with increasing $r$ for $r>R$, where $R=A^{1/3} \times \unit[1.2]\times 10^{-13} \ \text{cm}$ is the radius of the nucleus.
+Since the typical lepton momentum is of the order $\unit[1]{MeV}\ll R^{-1}$, one can expand the matrix elements and the sum $\sum |\mathcal M_{\text{if}}|^2$ as a series in small parameters $p_{e/\nu} R \ll 1$\footnote{If Coulomb attraction is taken into account, the constants in this expansion get multiplied by correction factors $F_i(p_e)$, which do not depend on unknown nuclear physics and can be computed explicitly. }